 Some types of oral medications used for pain relief are:

-: These medications were originally derived from the opium plant.
+- Opioid pain relievers: These medications were originally derived from the opium plant.
 They act on special nerve receptors to produce morphine-like effects.
-Some are still derived from plant sources, but synthetic opioids are also commercially available.
+Some are derived from plant sources, but synthetic opioids are also commercially available.
 Some examples are morphine, hydrocodone, oxycodone and fentanyl.
 These drugs carry a very high risk of addiction.
-Even after your pain problem is resolved, you could still remain addicted to these drugs.
+Even after your pain problem is resolved, you could remain addicted to these drugs.

-: As mentioned earlier, other non-pain killer meds are sometimes used to treat chronic pain.
-Antidepressants such as such as amitriptyline or duloxetine (Cymbalta) have been used in this way.
+- Antidepressants: Other nonpain killer medications are sometimes used to treat chronic pain.
+Antidepressants such as amitriptyline or duloxetine (Cymbalta) have been used in this way.

-: Research supports using some anticonvulsants such as gabapentin (Gralise, Neurontin) or pregabalin (Lyrica) to help relieve chronic pain.
-These meds are more effective for treating chronic pain caused by nerve damage or fibromyalgia.
+- Anti-seizure medications (anticonvulsants): Research supports using some anticonvulsants such as gabapentin (Gralise, Neurontin) or pregabalin (Lyrica) to help relieve chronic pain.
+These medications are more effective for treating chronic pain caused by nerve damage or fibromyalgia.

 Injections used for chronic pain relief are: